10:00 am - 4:00 pm

 What will I learn?

 This workshop aims to teach you the basic techniques of FME.
 It will also cover some advanced techniques to introduce texture into your work:

 - guiding the needle to draw with thread

-- common free-motion embroidery patterns including useful quilting designs.
+- common free-hand embroidery patterns including useful quilting designs.

 - how to obtain a variety of patterns and texture effects using advanced techniques.